zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ## Security Service Client library

 The `security-service-client-spring` library enables authentication and protection using security providers.
 The library contains providers, filters and handlers as Spring components.
-The `security-service-client-spring` library enables any Spring client to authenticate using z/OSMF or dummy authentication.
+The `security-service-client-spring` library enables any Spring client to authenticate mainframe user credentials.

  The following providers process authentication requests:

-   - `com.ca.apiml.security.login.GatewayLoginProvider` class that verifies credentials against z/OSMF service or the dummy provider
+   - `com.ca.apiml.security.login.GatewayLoginProvider` class that verifies mainframe credentials
-   - `com.ca.apiml.security.token.GatewayTokenProvider` class that authenticates the JWT token provided by z/OSMF
+   - `com.ca.apiml.security.token.GatewayTokenProvider` class that authenticates the JWT token

 The library also contains the following Spring Security filters: